telerik/report-server-docs/implementer-guide/setup/migration-tool.md

 The **Telerik Report Server Storage Migration Tool** is a standalone module shipped with the Telerik Report Server installation and its purpose is to provide easy out-of-the box solution for migrating the Report Server storage.
 It can be used from a command line or a graphical (Windows Forms) user interface.
 The executables are placed in *Tools\\* subfolder of the installation directory.

 > The Storage Migration tool will copy the assets from the source storage to the specified destination.
 If the destination storage does not exist, it will be created.
-If the destination storage exists, then the source assets will be copied to the destination, **without clearing the destination storage first**, which can produce duplicated entries in the destination storage and
+If the destination storage exists, then the source assets will be copied to the destination, **without clearing the destination storage first**, which can produce duplicated entries in the destination storage.

 ### Command-Line Interface